ParthPatel-DA/Facebook-Challenge/README.md

 ## Link to the Live Project: https://parthpatel98149.000webhostapp.com
 ## Github Project Link: https://github.com/ParthPatel-DA/Facebook-Challenge

+# Deployment Guide:

+    I deployed my website on server but I am facing problem of cookie.
+So, I talk with placement cell of my college.
+They suggested me to put instruction on GitHub.
+    So I gave instruction how to deploy website on PHP local server.
+Please check it locally.
+    1. First go to https://github.com/ParthPatel-DA/Facebook-Challenge link and click on “Clone and Download” button you will get zip file.
+    2. Then, unzip folder at “/xampp/htdocs/Facebook-Challenge” or “wamp/www/Facebook-Challenge”.
+    3. Folder must be named with “Facebook-Challenge” because I setup facebook app and google app redirect by this name.

-# User guide:
+# User Guide:

-    1. First go to login page and click to login button. and it allow to use for facebook authentication.
+    1. First go to login page and click on login button.
+It will authenticate user by facebook.
-    2. In the album list page, album image, check box, google drive upload button and download button are display.
+    2. After authentication it will redirect to the album list page where user can see album list.
+In each album list, there will album image, check box, google drive upload button and download album button will display.
-    3. When you click on upload button and save button you can upload album and download zip file respectively.
+    3. When user click on album image, it display images in full screen mode with slider.
+There are buttons under the image from which user can upload album on google drive and download album zip file by clicking on upload and save button respectively.
-    4. You can select same album and upload and save images also.
-    5. Their are two button Download and Upload on Google Drive which are use for all album.
+    4. Using checkbox, user can select multiple albums for uploading and downloading by clicking button on bottom-left.
+    5. By clicking, top-right button user can upload and download all albums.
-    6. You can Logout the account as well.
+    6. By clicking, on logout button user can logout form the website.
-    7. I am use core css and javascript. on other libraries.
+    7. I use only css and javascript, no other libraries.

 # External Libraries :